malawrim/malawrim.github.io/README.md

 │
 ├───_includes
 │       adsense-under-header.html
-│       disqus.html
+│       disqus.html - if enabling comments on posts
-│       featuredbox.html
-│       pagination.html
-│       postbox.html
-│       search-lunr.html
+│       featuredbox.html - set up box for featured post (labeled "current projects" in this implementation) │       pagination.html
+│       postbox.html - set up box for featured post (labeled "past work" in this implementation) │       search-lunr.html - set up search bar
-│       share.html
+│       share.html - for connecitng to social is using
-│       star_rating.html
-│       star_rating_postbox.html
-│       toc.html
+│       toc.html - table of contents
 │
 ├───_layouts
-│       archive.html
+│       archive.html - use if archiving any pages
-│       categories.html
+│       categories.html - sets up page categories if using
-│       default.html
+│       default.html - default page layout - called in index.html
-│       page.html
+│       page.html - calls default - template for non-posts
-│       post.html
+│       post.html - calls default - template for any posts
-│       tags.html
+│       tags.html - sets up tags if using
 │
 ├───_posts
-│       2018-01-12-second_example.md
-│       2023-04-11-example.md
+│       all posts *.md
 │
 └───_sass
         _stars.scss